syntaxglowie/FreakyClippy/README.md

 By default it talks every 1.5 to 10 minutes.
 You can change that by right clicking on Clippy and choosing "Settings".

 ## Usage
+You can download the installer from the latest release [here](https://github.com/syntaxglowie/FreakyClippy/releases/tag/stable), or...
-Because I am too lazy to make an installer, you should compile the code and add the files marked "files for .exe directory" to the directory of the .exe file.
+...you can compile the code and add the files marked "files for .exe directory" to the directory of the .exe file.
 Then you can run your Clippy instance, or hell, even add it to Autostart.